Testing the Rule Set

 msg:'%{MATCHED_VAR}'"

-Now, after restarting the web server all request will be sent to httpbin.
+Now, after restarting the web server all request will be sent to the backend.
 Let’s start testing.

 Go-ftw